Jinwooooo/jinwooooo-blog/_posts/2019-05-13-browndust-dual-rune-combinations.md

 tags:
 - Brown Dust (Intermediate)
 - Runes
-description: 'Every rune combination exists, but there are constraints'
+description: 'Every rune combination exists, but there are constraints depending on the main type'
 categories:
 - Brown Dust (Runes)
 ---